 Gateway falls back to the most capable model in your policy.
 Quality is never compromised by a scorer failure.

 Yes.
-New models work immediately — capabilities are inferred from pricing data.
+New models work immediately, with capabilities inferred from pricing data.